Form a Limited Liability Company in Louisiana

 4. Decide Your Ownership and Management Structure.

 Now it's time to choose how you want your company to be managed.
 Essentially, you will have three options.
 First, you can be managed by multiple managers.
 Second, you can be managed by one manager.
 Or third, you can be managed by all of the members of your LLC.
-We've created several guides to help you make this decision: The Member-Managed LLC and the Manager-Managed LLC.

 5. Create an Operating Agreement.